carissalow/rapids/docs/features/phone-locations.md

     **Fine Tuning Clustering Parameters**
     Based on an experiment where we collected fused location data for 7 days with a mean accuracy of 86 & SD of 350.874635, we determined that `EPS/MAX_EPS`=100 produced closer clustering results to reality.
 Higher values (>100) missed out some significant places like a short grocery visit while lower values (<100) picked up traffic lights and stop signs while driving as significant locations.
 We recommend you set `EPS` based on the accuracy of your location data (the more accurate your data is, the lower you should be able to set EPS).

+    **Duration Calculation**
+    To calculate the time duration component for our features, we compute the difference between the timestamps of consecutive rows to take into account sampling rate variability.
+If this time difference is larger than a threshold (300 seconds by default) we replace it with a maximum duration (60 seconds by default, i.e. we assume a participant spent at least 60 seconds in their last known location)